 It is a charge that, had things gone slightly differently all those years ago, likely would have come naturally to them, given the circumstances of their short lives.

 As we wrote, we burrowed deep into the facts and tatters of the era and their lives, stitching together information from books, photographs, movies and original writings (Bonnie was a poet) to derive a sense of their personalities, characters, and their fierce love.
-And also to understand what turned them from Robin Hood style outlaws to cold-blooded killers.
+And also to understand what turned them from largely ineffective outlaws to cold-blooded killers.

 Bonnie and Clyde were born dirt poor.
 Schooling was inconsistent.
 As adolescents, they watched the economy crumble.
 Then the Great Depression took hold.
 There was no family money to stake young Bonnie or Clyde in a trade.
 Jobs were disappearing.